interbit/docs-interbit/examples/simple-platform/run.md

     cd secrets
     ```

+1. Generate an Interbit key pair for `platform-deploy` and `web-auth-endpoint`,
+respectively, with:

+    ```sh
+    interbit keys --filename platform-deploy-keys.json
+    interbit keys --filename web-auth-endpoint-keys.json
+    ```

+  This creates two new files at the root of the `interbit` repository with your
+  public and private key pairs.

+### Set up environment variables for `platform-deploy`

-1. Create the file `platform-deploy.sh` with the following content:
+1. Create the file `platform-deploy.sh` in the `secrets` directory with the
+following content:

     ```bash
     #!/bin/bash